teampheenix/StarCraft-Casting-Tool/README.md

 ## Help & Contribution

 If you need help, have bugs to report or want to contribute to this project go to *#dev* channel of the Alpha SC2 Discord Server https://discordapp.com/invite/yRWNYr and/or message me on Discord: *pres.sure#5247*.
-In the case of a bug report, please provide the content of the log files `src/alphasc2tool.log` and `src/installpackages.log`.

 ## Support